Home Paraquat

 About 377 companies manufacture paraquat products worldwide.
 Syngenta’s product Gramoxone is one of the most well-known brands in the United States.

 Paraquat is highly toxic and can cause short-term and long-term health effects, some of which may be fatal.
-Research also links long-term paraquat exposure to Parkinson’s disease, an incurable nervous system disorder that affects movement and communication.
+Research also links long-term paraquat exposure to the development of Parkinson’s disease, an terminal neurological brain disorder that affects muscle movement and communication.

 What Is Paraquat Used For?

 Commercial farmers and other agricultural workers in the United States have been using paraquat to control invasive weeds and grasses since 1964.
-Applicators spray it on commercial crops such as corn, soy and cotton.
+It is an important tool for the control of weeds in many commercial agricultural and non-agricultural settings worldwide.
+It is also used for desiccation (process of removing water and drying out plants) of crops, like cotton, prior to harvest.

 Paraquat is highly poisonous, and the U.S. Environmental Protection Agency says just “one sip can kill.”
 Because of its toxicity, the EPA limits the herbicide’s use to licensed applicators for commercial use.
 There are no paraquat products licensed for homeowner use.